tonysebion/bronze-foundry/DOCUMENTATION.md

 # medallion-foundry Documentation

-Complete documentation for medallion-foundry - a production-ready, config-driven Python framework for landing data from APIs, databases, or custom sources into Bronze layer with pluggable storage backends (S3, Azure, GCS, local filesystem).
+Complete documentation for medallion-foundry - a production-ready, config-driven Python framework for landing data from APIs, databases, or custom sources into Bronze layer with pluggable storage backends (S3, Azure, local filesystem).

 > **📚 Documentation Navigation:**
 > - **README.md** - Project overview and key features